 The 'Going to Town' retains an overall status of 'caution'.
 The delays to the flagship projects to be funded through the Future High Street Fund projects continue to create a risk to the ability to spend the funding within the timescales.
-There are no other active initiatives specifically designed for supporting town centres.

-The economic impacts on the cost of living, energy bills and global events continue to make this a challenging time for the local economy.
+The global economic uncertainty continues to have impacts, making this a challenging time for the local economy.